Suhas-06/Capstone-management-system-RDBMS/README.md

-# Capstone-management-system-RDBMS
+# Capstone Management System (RDBMS)

+## Overview

-1. Using MySQL as the backend and separate HTML pages as frontend.
+This repository serves as a Capstone Management System utilizing MySQL as the backend and separate HTML pages for the frontend.

-2. Download the `my_templates` zip folder and update the 'TEMPLATE_FOLDER_PATH' in `app.py` to the path where `my_templates` is located on your system.
+## Setup Instructions

+1. Download the `my_templates` zip folder.
-3. Update the following values in `app.py` with the appropriate values for your database after running the SQL file:
+2. Update the `TEMPLATE_FOLDER_PATH` in `app.py` with the local path of the `my_templates` folder.

+## Database Configuration

+After running the SQL file, update the following values in `app.py`:

 - `DB_SERVER`
 - `DB_DATABASE`
 - `DB_USERNAME`
 - `DB_PASSWORD`

-### Additional Resources
+## Additional Resources

-- The PDF file included in this repository contains:
+Refer to the included PDF file for:

-  - ER diagram picture
+- ER diagram
-  - Relational schema picture
+- Relational schema
 - User requirements

+Ensure these details are configured for your specific database environment.